MjCodingCamp/Campus-Management/README.md

 # About Me
-<p>Hey Guys, I am Mohammad Jeeshan an engineering student.
+<p>Hey Guys, I am Mohammad Jeeshan Siddiqui.
 I am a passionate Android Developer and a huge fan of design patterns, As a contributor to several open-source projects and an active user on Github.
 I am very excited to share my first android app with you guys.
-I gave my contribution to several projects. but Campus Management App is my first self developed android app.
+I gave my contribution to several open source projects. but Campus Management App is my first self developed android app.
 Which is fully reliable, fast, and lightweight.</p>

 # Purpose